kevin-voss/networking_simple_tcp_server_x_client_connection/README.md

     Now, run the client container.
 The client will connect to `tcp-server-container` (the name of our server container) to send multiple requests. **Note:** The client currently establishes a new connection for each request.

     ```bash
-    docker run --network my-tcp-network --name tcp-client-container --rm networking-client
+    docker run -d --network my-tcp-network --name tcp-client-container networking-client
     ```
-    *   `--rm`: Automatically removes the container once it exits.
+    *   `-d`: Runs the container in detached mode (in the background).
+This is important because the client container will now stay alive for interactive use.

-    You should see the client's output directly in your terminal, showing it connected to the server, sending `GET /hello`, receiving a response, then reconnecting, sending `GET /bye`, and receiving another response.
-Now, the server also supports `/health` and `/metrics` endpoints.
-The client has also been refactored to use a `fetch` function to simplify sending multiple requests.
+    To interact with the client and send requests manually, follow steps 3.a and 3.b from the [Guide: Building and Testing the Project](#guide-building-and-testing-the-project) section.

     To observe the server's behavior and confirm client connections (including their IP addresses and ports), view the server logs:

     ```bash
     docker logs tcp-server-container
     ```